ovh/docs/pages/account/customer/ovhcloud-control-panel-ip-restriction/guide.en-ca.md

 To authorise access to the OVHcloud Control Panel only for one or more legitimate IP addresses, click the `Add a restriction`{.action} button.

-> In the screenshots that follow, the IP **192.0.2.0** will need to be replaced with an IP address for you.
+> In the screenshots that follow, the IP **192.0.2.0** will need to be replaced with one of your own IP addresses.
 >

 ![Add allow rule](images/ip4.png){.thumbnail}